sanjayrajns/procmon/README.md

 # procmon

-A Linux process introspection and monitoring CLI built with TypeScript and Node.js.
+A Linux process  CLI built with TypeScript and Node.js.

 procmon reads process information directly from Linux's `/proc` filesystem.